lixun910/mac-dependencies/README.md

 #### check missing dependencies

-If any dependencies are missing or can not be found, they will be highlighed in the output with a "question mark" icon ❓.
+Any missing dependencies will be highlighed in the output with a "question mark" icon ❓.

 Example:
 ```javascript